njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 Hello.java
 ```

-3. The working directory is "lecture1".
-When I run `ls` with file "Hello.java," it just repeats the file name "Hello.java" I get this output because there is no file "inside" of "Hello.java," and it just simply repeats the file name.
-It is not an error.
+* The working directory is "lecture1".
+* When I run `ls` with file "Hello.java," it just repeats the file name "Hello.java" I get this output because there is no file "inside" of "Hello.java," and it just simply repeats the file name.
+* It is not an error.

-## Examples with cat
+# Examples with cat

 ![Image](cat.png)

+## cat with no argument

 input:
 ```